 Other ways to take advantage of redemption deals for future travel on Virgin Australia

 You can also book travel and change the date after the discount promotion ends, copping a change fee ($60 change fee on international flights) but additional points will be charged if this is done outside the promotional period.

 This is a significant boost to the value of Velocity points during the promotional period, so well worth considering a redemption if you have upcoming travel in mind for the promo period.

-Sometimes knowing how Virgin has run this offer in the past may help you to decide if you should take advantage of it now.
-Here’s the offer history:
+Knowing how Velocity has run this offer in the past may help you to decide if you should take advantage of it now.

-- May 2017: 15% transfer bonus from a range of partners, with 50% bonus for ANZ Rewards and 25% bonus for American Express Platinum, Business Platinum and Centurion cardholders
+- May 2017: 15% transfer bonus; 50% bonus for ANZ Rewards; 25% bonus for American Express Platinum, Business Platinum and Centurion

 - March 2017: 15% transfer bonus from flybuys

-- November-December 2016: 15% transfer bonus for Amex and flybuys with 30% bonus for Amex Platinum Charge
+- November-December 2016: 15% transfer bonus for Amex and flybuys; 30% bonus for Amex Platinum Charge

-- May 2016: 15% transfer bonus with 25% bonus for Amex Platinum Charge & tiered bonuses for ANZ Rewards
+- May 2016: 15% transfer bonus; 25% bonus for Amex Platinum Charge; tiered bonuses for ANZ Rewards

 - November 2015: 15% transfer bonus

 - May 2015: 15% transfer bonus; 15% discount

 - May 2014: 10% transfer bonus; 10% discount